datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions

-Write a single command to get the first three lines from both the spring and summer data files (a total of six lines of data) but *not* from the autumn or winter data files.
+Write a single command to get the first three lines from each of the spring and summer data files (a total of six lines of data) but *not* from the autumn or winter data files.
 Use a wildcard instead of spelling out the files' names in full.